-- Redemption of financial instruments On February 28, 2023, the Corporation announced the issuance of a redemption notice to holders of Non-Cumulative 5-Year Rate Reset Class A Preferred Shares Series I ("Series I Preferred Shares").
-Upon the Series I Preferred Shares Redemption scheduled for March 31, 2023 being completed, the Corporation will have redeemed all of its issued and outstanding Series I Preferred Shares, representing 6,000,000 Series I Preferred Shares.
-The Corporation will pay the redemption price of \$25.00 less any taxes required to be withheld or deducted.
-This redemption represents a principal amount of \$150 million. - Redemption of financial instruments On June 30, 2022, the Corporation completed the redemption of all of its issued and outstanding Non-Cumulative 5-Year Rate Reset Class A Preferred Shares Series G. This redemption represented a principal amount of \$250 million. - Redemption of financial instruments On February 23, 2022, the Corporation completed the redemption of all of its outstanding 2.64% Subordinated Debentures due May 23, 2027.
+- Redemption of financial instruments On September 15, 2023, the Corporation completed the redemption of all its outstanding 3.30% subordinated debentures due September 15, 2028.
+These debentures represented a principal amount of \$400 million. - Redemption of financial instruments On March 31, 2023, the Corporation completed the redemption of all its issued and outstanding Non-Cumulative 5-Year Rate Reset Class A Preferred Shares Series I. This redemption represented a principal amount of \$150 million. - Redemption of financial instruments On June 30, 2022, the Corporation completed the redemption of all its issued and outstanding Non-Cumulative 5-Year Rate Reset Class A Preferred Shares Series G. This redemption represented a principal amount of \$250 million. - Redemption of financial instruments On February 23, 2022, the Corporation completed the redemption of all its outstanding 2.64% subordinated debentures due May 23, 2027.
 These debentures represented a principal amount of \$250 million.